 Has your dishwasher suffered a vicious attack from nasty mold?
 If so, add a cup of bleach to the bottom of the basin, then run the machine on a full cycle—that is, unless the interior of your dishwasher contains stainless steel, in which case you should completely avoid the use of bleach.
 Bleach and stainless steel are not friends.

 Keeping Your Dishwasher Clean

-Perhaps the best way to keep a dishwasher clean is to treat it with basic respect and consideration day in and day out—after all, the machine isn’t invincible.
+Now that you know how to clean your dishwasher, perhaps the best way to keep it this way is to treat it with basic respect and consideration day in and day out—after all, the machine isn’t invincible.
 Observing a set of simple usage guidelines can help you wring the best possible performance from this workhorse appliance, even as you prolong its life span.

 • The dishwasher shares a drain with the kitchen sink, so if you have a garbage disposal, run it before washing the dishes to ensure that the drain is clear.

 • It’s smart to conserve electricity and water by running the dishwasher only when it’s full, but resist the temptation to pile dishes too high or too tightly.

 • Don’t prewash dishes too thoroughly before adding them to the dishwasher.
 For detergent to do its job effectively, there needs to be a certain amount of grease and food residue present.
 Otherwise, the detergent simply creates foam during the wash cycle, and that excess can be detrimental to the appliance.